×

 Causes

 Cholesteatoma is frequently caused by a retracted eardrum, which happens when there’s an imbalance in air pressure inside and outside the ear, pulling the eardrum inward.
 This creates a pocket or cyst that can accumulate dead skin cells and other waste materials.
-The Eustachian tube plays a major role in balancing pressure and can cause cholesteatoma when it does not work properly.
-Dysfunction of the eustachian tube can arise from chronic ear infections, sinus infections, colds, or allergies, leading to negative pressure and the development of a cholesteatoma,
+The Eustachian tube is responsible for balancing pressure, but when it malfunctions, it can lead to cholesteatoma.
+Dysfunction of the eustachian tube can arise from chronic ear infections, sinus infections, colds, or allergies, leading to negative pressure and the development of a cholesteatoma.

 Although cholesteatomas can be congenital (present from birth), they are more often linked to chronic ear infections or eardrum perforations.
 If left untreated, the cyst can enlarge, become infected, and damage nearby structures, including the bones of the middle ear, which can impact hearing, balance, and even facial muscle function.
-Early intervention is essential to avoid these complications.
+Timely intervention is vital to prevent such complications.

 Treatment